 Enanta's lung infection therapy succeeds in mid-stage trial

-June 14 (Reuters) - Enanta Pharmaceuticals Inc ENTA.O said on Friday its treatment for a highly contagious respiratory infection met the main goal of reducing virus levels in the body in a mid-stage study.
+June 14 (Reuters) - Enanta Pharmaceuticals Inc ENTA.O said on Friday its treatment for a highly contagious respiratory infection met the main goal of reducing virus levels in the body and improving symptoms in patients in a mid-stage study.

-The therapy, EDP-938, developed for treating respiratory syncytial virus (RSV) infection which currently has no available treatment, also helped improve symptoms in patients compared to placebo, the company said.
+The therapy, EDP-938, developed for treating respiratory syncytial virus (RSV) infection which currently has no available treatment, was compared with placebo, the company said.

 RSV could lead to serious lung infections and even death in babies and the elderly who have a weaker immune system.